Free

 Colorado Misdemeanors

 Getting charged with a misdemeanor is better than being charged with a felony but it could still have significant negative impact on your life and should be taken seriously.
 Misdemeanors can result in jail time.
-There are three basic categories of misdemeanors ranging from Class 1 to Class 3, with a Class 3 being the least serious.
-A chart showing the range of punishment for all three levels is below.
-Even a misdemeanor can impact your employment and immigration status.
+There are three basic categories of misdemeanors ranging from Class 1 Misdemeanor to a Petty Offense, with the Petty Offense being the least serious.
+There is also an even lesser charge called a Civil Infraction.
+A chart showing the range of punishment for all four levels is below.
+It should be noted that even a misdemeanor can impact your employment and immigration status.

 Misdemeanor Sentencing